Australian Woodwind Teachers

 Teacher of Clarinet

-Since moving back to Sydney from the US, Jared has given numerous concerts.
-Including a one hour performance with piano, at the Sydney Conservatorium in 2014.
-In 2015 at the Camelot Lounge and for an Australian Opera Awards Committee fundraiser.
-On top of at the Sydney Dance Company Cafe Lounge in 2016, as part of a project he’s been working on, for which he received a city council grant.
+Since moving back to Sydney in April 2012, Jared has given numerous concerts.
+Including in 2013, for Willoughby Spring Festival Series, Manly Jazz Festival, 2014 conservatorium recital, 2015 at Camelot Lounge, and for an Australian Opera Awards Committee fundraiser.
+2016 at Sydney Dance Company Cafe Lounge, as part of his music accessibility project, for which he had received a city council grant.

 Phone : 0438 211133